Vita3K/Vita3K/README.md

 ## License

 Vita3K is licensed under the **GPLv2** license.
 This is largely dictated by external dependencies, most notably Unicorn.

+## Requirements

+Minimum:

+* GPU that supports OpenGL 4.4
+* CPU with AVX instruction set
+* 4GB of RAM

+Recommended:

+* GPU that supports OpenGL 4.4 and above
+* GPU that supports shader interlock
+* CPU with the AVX instruction set
+* 8GB of RAM or greater

+Your device **must** have a 64 bit operating system for Vita3K to run.

+If you get a "VCRUNTME140_1.dll was not found" error, download and install the [Visual C++ 2015-2019 Redistributable](https://aka.ms/vs/16/release/vc_redist.x64.exe).

 ## Downloads
 * Windows